 For an overview of the service, read What is Azure Machine Learning service?

-For a quickstart showing you how to create a workspace, create a project, run a script, and explore the run history of the script with the latest version of Azure Machine Learning service, try get started with Azure Machine Learning service.
+For a quickstart showing you how to run a script, and explore the run history of the script with the latest version of Azure Machine Learning service, try get started with Azure Machine Learning service.

 For a more in-depth experience of this workflow, follow the full-length tutorial that contains detailed steps for training and deploying models with Azure Machine Learning service.